President and CEO

 Nicole Joined Solace Therapeutics in March 2012 as Vice President of Marketing.
 Prior to this, she served as Director of Marketing for Interlace Medical from March 2009 through January 2011.
 She continued on with Hologic post acquisition through October 2011 to help lead launch efforts of the MyoSure hysteroscopic fibroid removal franchise throughout Hologic’s sales organization both domestically and Internationally.
 Nicole has extensive experience within women’s health.
 She brings a successful track record for introducing new treatments and technologies within the medical device arena and has fostered numerous relationships within the industry and with key opinion leaders in Urology and Gynecology both domestically and internationally.
 She has held senior marketing roles with companies such as Candela Corporation, the Women’s Healthcare Division of Boston Scientific Corporation, Laboratory Corporation of America, Davol (a division of CR Bard), GE Medical, (formerly Datex-Ohmeda) and Bayer Diagnostics (formerly Ciba-Corning Diagnostics).

-Vice President of Quality Assurance and Regulatory Affairs
+Vice President of Regulatory and Clinical Affairs

 Joshua Freeman joined Solace Therapeutics in August 2012.
 Prior to his role as Vice President of Clinical Affairs, he spent 15 years at Health Policy Associates, Inc. a boutique consulting firm serving the medical device and biotechnology industry.
 At Health Policy Associates, Josh gained extensive experience in clinical development, working with dozens of small medical device companies to help them meet goals and milestones to obtain and keep necessary investment.
 During his last two years, he was the VP of the company helping several clients gain critical regulatory approvals that served as major inflection points for their continued growth.